Camp Kinser: History

-As of 2013, the U.S has indicated that it wants to return Camp Kinser also known as the Machinato or Makiminato Service Area to Japan by 2030.
+As of 2013, the U.S. has indicated that it wants to return to Camp Kinser also known as the Machinato or Makiminato Service Area to Japan by 2030.

 Environmental pollution

-In 1975, a large leak of hexavalent chromium spilled at the base with contamination reportedly 8000 times safe levels.
+In 1975, a large leak of hexavalent chromium spilled at the base with contamination reportedly 8,000 times safe levels.
 The U.S. consulate in Naha dismissed the accident as a “flap” and warned “the newspapers and the leftists will certainly make good use of this issue against us.”
 In 1993, the US government issued a classified report entitled "USFJ Talking Paper on Possible Toxic Contamination at Camp Kinser, Okinawa".
 Publicly available U.S. military documents have quoted excerpts suggesting extensive pollution with Vietnam era chemicals stored there, like insecticides including DDT (dichlorodiphenyltrichloroethane) and heavy metals, rodenticides, herbicides, inorganic and organic acids, alkalis, inorganic salts, organic solvents like vapor degreasers and ferric chloride, of which 12.5 tons were buried.

 Evidence of wildlife contamination are the 2013 finding of mongooses caught near the installation with high levels of polychlorinated biphenyls and the September 2015 report of habu snakes from the vicinity of Camp Kinser with elevated concentrations of polychlorinated biphenyls and DDT.
 In 2009 six Japanese workers of a warehouse on the base had fallen ill of an unknown illness.
-A scholar from Okinawa International University has speculated that "the Pentagon wants to conceal the reality of contamination that would damage the political value of [Camp Kinser]'s return".
+A scholar from Okinawa International University has speculated that "the Pentagon wants to conceal the reality of contamination that would damage the political value of Camp Kinser's return".

+Education

+The Department of Defense Education Activity (DoDEA) operates Kinser Elementary School at Camp Kinser.
+Beginning operations on April 22, 1987, it replaced Makiminato Elementary School in the Makiminato Housing Area.